metablaster/WindowsFirewallRuleset/docs/README.md

 executables, services etc. all of which is learned automatically from target system.

-7. Updating, filtering or searching rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as regex, multicursor or `CTRL + F` to perform bulk operations on your rules, doing this in any firewall UI is not always possible due to interface limitations.
+7. Updating, filtering or searching rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as [regex](Regex.md), [multicursor][multicursor] or `CTRL + F` to perform bulk operations on your rules, doing this in any firewall UI is not always possible due to user interface limitations.

 8. A good portion of code is dedicated to provide automated solution to build and define firewall specialized for target system and users, minimizing the need to do something manually thus saving